 “Organic food and farming is poised in the years ahead to deliver tangible benefits for public health, animal welfare, and the environment.”

-The circular also included the above graphic illustrating the vast difference between the term “organic” and “natural,” helping consumers recognize how meaningless the labeling term “natural” really is.
+The original printed circular also included the above graphic illustrating the vast difference between the term “organic” and “natural,” helping consumers recognize how meaningless the labeling term “natural” really is (the revised copy of the circular no longer has this graphic).

-Click here to view (and download/print if you wish) the entire PDF publication (it’s large, so give it time to load): doc.mediaplanet.com/all_projects/11740.pdf
+Click here to view (and download/print if you wish) the entire PDF publication): http://doc.mediaplanet.com/all_projects/7322.pdf